cpaniaguam/cli-interfaces-ccv-bootcamp/README.md

 5. Make the `stat` command an option instead of a positional argument

 ### Switches
 Also known as flags or options, switches are used to toggle specific features, settings, or configurations within a CLI.
 They typically take the form of boolean flags where their presence or absence determines whether certain behavior is enabled or not.
-A common switch used in many CLIs is `-v` to allow more detailed output feedback during during a program's runtime.
+A common switch used in many CLIs is `-v` to allow more detailed output feedback during a program's runtime.
 In `02argparse/03flags.py` a `--verbose` option was added.
 The `action="store_true"` setting sets the value of `args.verbose` to `True` when invoked in the command line.

 #### Exercise